Yaxser/CobaltStrike-BOF/README.md

 # CobaltStrike-BOF
-Collection of beacon BOF written to learn windows and cobaltstrike
+Collection of beacon BOF written to learn windows and cobaltstrike.
+The DCOM lateral movement took sometime to figure out, and I did not find it done in other projects/repos.
+However, the WMI lateral movement (both Win32_Process.Create() and Event subscription are mainly done by others.
+What I did was minor modifications and porting it to BOF).

 # 1 ) DCOM Lateral Movement